 Avoid These Common Financial Mistakes in Your 20's

 There are many ways to avoid student loan debt.
 Saving for college is a great solution, but there are still ways to reduce student loan debt even if you weren’t able to save.
 Apply for as many scholarships as you can.
 Fill out the FAFSA to apply for grants and work-study opportunities.
 Find an employer who offers tuition assistance and work while you attend college.
 There are also work colleges where you work in exchange for tuition as well as colleges that have free tuition.
 Choose an affordable college, stay on track to graduate and reduce expenses as much as possible while you’re in school.

 Federal student loans are loans made by the U.S. Government and private loans are made by a private lender, such as a bank or a credit union.
 Federal student loans offer better benefits, including the possibility of student loan forgiveness, an option to make payments based on your income, options to postpone payments during times of unemployment and economic hardship and even the chance for cancellation of some federal loans.

 Most college students do need a cosigner to get approved for a private student loan.
 A cosigner should be a responsible adult with good credit and a steady income.
 Keep in mind it’s a lot to ask to be a cosigner, since it will impact their credit and they are legally responsible for repaying the student loan if you fail to repay the debt.

 Refinancing federal student loans into a new private student loans results in losing a lot of federal benefits.
-These include the potential to have your student loans forgiven (where you don’t have to pay the debt back), payments based on your income and family size, an option to pause payments if you lose your job and the possibility for widespread cancellation.
+These include the potential to have some of your student loans forgiven (where you don’t have to pay the debt back after making 120 qualifying payments), payments based on your income and family size, an option to pause payments if you lose your job and the possibility for widespread cancellation.